Association of Animal Artists Autumn Exhibition 2025

 The AAA's First Preview Night in Years!

-First off, here are a few images from the preview night which took place last Thursday evening (25th September).
-This was actually the first preview night that the AAA has hosted in several year's, so it was an extra special one, with the added bonus of having our guest judges there (the renowned Anna-Louise Pickering, Stacey Moore, Lucy Pittaway and gallery manager Sarah Iveson) - Plus the wonderful folk from our Charity Partner "Wild Welfare" who were also in attendance!
+This was the first preview night the AAA has hosted in several years.
+It was an extra special event, especially with our guest judges in attendance.
+The renowned Anna-Louise Pickering, Stacey Moore, Lucy Pittaway, and gallery manager Sarah Iveson were all there.
+Plus, we had the wonderful folks from our Charity Partner, "Wild Welfare," in attendance!
 It made for a fantastic evening!

 The Awards for the Autumn Exhibition 2025

-The awards were selected by a panel of judges, recruited from outside of the AAA, who came into the exhibition shortly before preview, to spend time browsing all of the work on show, and every item in each category.
-The judges included Anna-Louise Pickering (daughter of renowned wildlife artist and conservationist Pollyanna Pickering), yorkshire artists Stacey Moore and Lucy Pittaway, and the gallery manager Sarah Iveson.
+The awards were selected by a panel of judges from outside the AAA.
+They browsed all the work on display shortly before the preview.
+The judges included Anna-Louise Pickering, Yorkshire artists Stacey Moore and Lucy Pittaway, and gallery manager Sarah Iveson.
+It was incredibly exciting!

 I want to send a HUGE thank you to the judges!

-My Exhibited Artworks for the Association of Animal Artists Autumn 2025 are:
+My Exhibited Artworks for the Association of Animal Artists Autumn 2025

 Framed Entries Available: